 By protecting and building the state’s natural capital, we can enhance Victoria’s ability to generate wealth and to compete on the world stage.

 The use of environmental-economic accounting will help reveal the linkages between natural capital, society and the economy, and identify risks and opportunities for Victoria.

 Victoria will increasingly need to protect and utilise its environmental assets, including its world-class tourism attractions, to deliver co-benefits for the economy and environment, and to help communities become more liveable, resilient and climate adapted.

 The long-term health of Victoria’s natural environment relies not only on a clear future vision, but on financial resources and a collective effort across society.

-The government is committed to initiatives that will result in more sustained and diverse sources of investment to help achieve the targets of this Plan.
+Initiatives that result in more sustained and diverse sources of investment will help achieve the targets of this Plan.

 A key to increasing investment in biodiversity conservation will be supporting landholders to significantly increase the amount of native habitat that is protected and managed on private land.